 I’ve heard about minimally invasive knee surgery.
 Am I a candidate for that?

-How about arthroscopic knee surgery, where they clean out the joint.
-Should I try that first?
+What about arthroscopic knee surgery, where they clean out the joint, should I try that first?

 The Journal of the American Medical Association recently published an article stating there is zero benefit to it.
 It’s no better than cortisone injections, and it’s a lot more invasive.